geophile/marcel/README.md

 Errors
 ======
-The POSIX model of `stdout` and `stderr` streams is necessary to distinguish normal output from errors.
+The POSIX model of `stdout` and `stderr` streams distinguishes normal output from errors.
 An unfortunate aspect of this approach is that the interleaving of normal output and errors is lost.
 A marcel pipeline generates a stream of values, and each value has a type.
 This allows for normal and error output to be combined in one stream, since error values can be identified by type.